JoshuaKGoldberg/jquery-2-typescript-async-await-adapter/README.md

 You should move to jQuery 3.
 It has standards-compliant Promises.
 This library should only be used as a polyfill while your team works on the update.

-jQuery 2's `.then` is synchronous by default but can by asynchronous.
+jQuery 2's `.then` is synchronous by default but can be asynchronous.
 Standards-compliant Promise implementations are always asynchronous.
 Don't structure your code assuming `.then` callbacks are run synchronously.